Xpndable/DotUI/skeleton/README.txt

 ----------------------------------------
 Roms

-Included in this zip is a Roms folder containing folders for each console MiniUI currently supports.
+Included in this zip is a Roms folder containing folders for each console DotUI currently supports.
 You can rename these folders but you must keep the uppercase tag name in parentheses in order to retain the mapping to the correct emulator (eg. "Nintendo Entertainment System (FC)" could be renamed to "Nintendo (FC)", "NES (FC)", or "Famicom (FC)").

 You should probably preload these folders with roms and copy each one to the Roms folder on your SD card before installing.
 Or not, I'm not the boss of you.